Meet the Obelix Team

 Nathan Kim

 Nathan was born in Atlanta, GA and moved to the northside of Chicago at an early age.
 Growing up his first introduction to French cuisine began by watching Jacque Pepin and Julia Child on PBS.
 After graduating high school and uncertain about where he wanted to go in life, he enrolled at Washburne Culinary Institute in the Inglewood neighborhood of Chicago.
 His first French kitchen experience began at the French fine dining concept Tru Restaurant.
 During his 3 1/2 years at Tru he worked his way up the ranks finishing his time there as tournant/saucier.
 He then spent the next 2 1/2 years working under Chef Thomas Lents at Sixteen Restaurant, during his time there the restaurant received and maintained Two Michelin stars.
 After helping to open Bellemore Restaurant under Chef Jimmy Papadopoulos as sous chef, Nathan moved on as the opening sous chef of Jeong Restaurant where he spent the next 2 1/2 years working with Chef Dave Park.
 Here he had a chance to reconnect with his Korean Roots, cooking food that was extremely personal and nostalgic.
-In his current role as Chef De Cuisine of Obelix he has helped lead the team to such accolades as finalist for Best New Restaurant by the James Beard Foundation as well as Best New Restaurant by Chicago Magazine.
+In his current role as Executive Chef of Obelix he has helped lead the team to such accolades as finalist for Best New Restaurant by the James Beard Foundation as well as Best New Restaurant by Chicago Magazine.
 His focus remains on mentoring the team and creating food that is both delicious and memorable.

 Executive Pastry Chef